 For further isolation of reactions and other simulation process, a new context class is created.
-In a biological system, it provides a scope for various simulations and, in segmentation clock network, each instance of context class is equivalent to a cell.
-It is essentially a wrapper class inside simulation that interacts with reactions and is responsible for calculating rate change and updating concentration levels.
+In a biological system, it provides a scope for various simulations, and in segmentation clock network, each instance of context class is equivalent to a cell.

-Context class also serves as a bridge for interactions between model information and simulation as it encapsulates not only the simulation mechanism but also provides access functions for simulation information, including step size and time step, which are necessary for calculation and updating concentration levels.
 There is a unique identifier inside context class and context is used as the second template parameter for functions in model_impl.hpp shown earlier.

-Now the system easily iterate through all context instances and perform designated tasks with enough information from both simulation and model.
+Placed inside simulation, the context is essentially a wrapper class inside simulation that interacts with reactions.
+It encapsulates function implementation and is responsible for calculating rate change and updating concentration levels.
+It also provides necessary information for calculation and updating concentration levels, including step size and time step.
+With such functions and a unique identifier, the system can easily iterate through all context instances and perform designated tasks with enough information from both simulation and model.

 Updating active rates of each reaction is the first step of simulation process.
 Active rate describes the rates of change at one particular time step for all reactions and is equivalent to the notion of derivative in a differential equation.
 To update the active rates, functions are designed to cooperate well with x-macros used during model declaration; in particular, function is placed inside a for loop over all context instances and is able to automatically generate lines of code to invoke functions for calculating rates for each of the reactions.
 An example of how x-macros works in the system in shown in ___.
-X-macros provides foundation for the reusability of the simulation section as it ensures that the template function is configured to run with any biological models as long as model information is input under our restrictions.
+X-macros provide a foundation for the reusability of the simulation section as it ensures that the template function is configured to run with any biological models as long as model information is input under the restrictions.

-Second step of simulation is to apply numerical methods to predict concentration levels of all species at the next time step and this is where active rates at current time step is necessary along with concentration level of each species.
+The second step of simulation is to apply numerical methods to predict concentration levels of all species at the next time step and this is where active rates at current time step is necessary along with concentration level of each species.
 The new system also implements a simple Euler’s method as its numerical solver.

 Results: